G9000/argenta-finance/README.md

 pnpm start                 # Runs transfer.js to bridge USDC to Sei Testnet
 ```

+# Deposit Flow Overview

+## Automatic Mode
+1. **Allowance Check**
+   - For each selected chain, the system checks if the allowance is enough for the deposit amount.
+   - If the allowance is sufficient, the process moves directly to the deposit step for that chain.
+   - If the allowance is insufficient, the chain enters the approval process first.

+2. **Approval Step** *(only for chains needing it)*
+   - The system prompts the user to approve the vault to use the specified tokens.
+   - After the user confirms in the wallet, the approval transaction is processed.
+   - Once the approval is confirmed on-chain, the process continues automatically to the deposit step for that chain.

+3. **Deposit Step**
+   - The system prompts the user to confirm the deposit of tokens into the vault.
+   - After confirmation, the deposit transaction is processed.
+   - Once the deposit is confirmed on-chain, the vault balance updates for that chain.

+## Manual Mode
+- The user handles each step manually for each chain:
+  1. Approve tokens (if allowance is insufficient).
+  2. Deposit tokens.
+- This mode provides complete control over amounts and timing of approvals.

+## When Allowance Is Already Enough
+- Any chain with sufficient allowance skips the approval step and proceeds directly to the deposit step.

+## Error Handling
+- **Transaction Rejected in Wallet**
+  - The process for that chain stops immediately and can be retried from the failed step.
+- **Transaction Failure on Network**
+  - The system prompts the user to switch to the correct chain before continuing.
+- **Insufficient Gas Funds**
+  - The system checks beforehand and notifies the user to top up the required native token before starting.

 ## Why We Use `createBatchDepositService` instead of WAGMI hook

 PS: THIS IS BEFORE I KNEW WagmiCore exists soooo yeah.